Proceedings Supplementary in Florida

 Fraudulent Transfers in Proceedings Supplementary

-Proceedings supplementary include their own mechanism for addressing fraudulent transfers.
-Section 56.29(3) creates a presumption that personal property transfers made within one year before service of process in the original case are fraudulent if the recipient is the debtor’s spouse, a relative, or someone on “confidential terms” with the debtor.
-The burden shifts to the debtor to prove the transfer was not made to delay, hinder, or defraud creditors.
+Proceedings supplementary create a presumption that personal property transfers to a spouse, relative, or confidential associate within one year before the original service are fraudulent.
+Section 56.29(3) shifts the burden to the debtor to prove the transfer was not made to delay, hinder, or defraud creditors.

 If the court finds that a transfer of personal property was fraudulent, it can void the transfer and direct the sheriff to seize the property to satisfy the execution.
 Exempt property and property acquired by a bona fide purchaser for value without notice are excluded.

-Separately, § 56.29(9) allows the court to entertain fraudulent transfer claims under Chapter 726 within the proceedings supplementary framework.
+Separately, § 56.29(9) allows the court to entertain fraudulent transfer claims under Chapter 726 within proceedings supplementary.
 These claims are broader.
 They can reach real property, authorize money judgments against transferees, and provide equitable remedies including injunctions and receivership.
-However, Chapter 726 claims must be initiated by supplemental complaint rather than by motion.
+Chapter 726 claims must be initiated by supplemental complaint rather than by motion.

 The Statute of Limitations Conflict

 The Eleventh Circuit certified this question to the Florida Supreme Court in late 2025 in Saadi v.
-Maroun, asking the court to resolve whether money judgments against transferees are available under § 56.29(3), whether transferred funds must remain identifiable, and whether the 2014 amendments imposed Chapter 726 limitation periods on proceedings supplementary claims.
-The Florida Supreme Court’s decision will significantly affect both creditors’ enforcement options and debtors’ exposure to long-past transfers.
+Maroun, 157 F.4th 1353 (11th Cir.
+2025).
+The certified questions ask whether money judgments against transferees are available under § 56.29(3), whether transferred funds must remain identifiable, and whether the 2014 amendments imposed Chapter 726 limitation periods on proceedings supplementary claims.
+The Florida Supreme Court’s answer will reshape both creditors’ enforcement options and debtors’ exposure to long-past transfers.

-From an asset protection standpoint, the unresolved conflict means that personal property transfers to insiders—including LLC membership interests—may remain vulnerable to challenge for up to 20 years.
+The unresolved conflict means personal property transfers to insiders, including LLC membership interests, could face challenge throughout a judgment’s 20-year life.
 Planning that relies on the four-year limitations period may prove unreliable until the Florida Supreme Court rules.

 Court Powers and Remedies

-The court’s authority in proceedings supplementary is exceptionally broad.
-Section 56.29(6) authorizes the court to enter “any orders, judgments, or writs required” to carry out the statute’s purpose, including orders to subject the debtor’s property or property rights to execution.
-The court can enter money judgments against any person to whom a Notice to Appear was directed, regardless of whether that person still holds the property.
+A court conducting proceedings supplementary can enter “any orders, judgments, or writs required” to carry out the statute’s purpose, including orders to subject the debtor’s property or property rights to execution.
+The court can also enter money judgments against anyone who received a Notice to Appear, regardless of whether that person still holds the property.

-The 2023 amendments added § 56.29(6)(b), which authorizes the court to order the Department of Highway Safety and Motor Vehicles to note the creditor’s judgment lien on the certificate of title for any nonexempt motor vehicle or vessel.
-This provision closes a gap that previously allowed debtors to sell titled vehicles during collection proceedings.
+The 2023 amendments added § 56.29(6)(b), authorizing courts to order the Department of Highway Safety and Motor Vehicles to record a judgment lien on any nonexempt motor vehicle or vessel title.
+Before this provision, debtors could sell titled vehicles during collection proceedings.

 Asset Protection Implications